Cruces Basin Wilderness

 Cruces Basin Wilderness is a 18,876 acre wilderness area located within the Carson National Forest in New Mexico just south of the Colorado border.
 The area was added to the National Wilderness Preservation System on December 19, 1980 by Public Law 95-550.
-The Wilderness is approximately 7 mile in length from north to south and 5 mile in width from east to west.
+The wilderness is approximately 7 mile in length from north to south and 5 mile in width from east to west.
 It consists of the drainage basins of three small creeks, Cruces, Beaver, and Diablo-Escondido, which join each other and flow into the Rio de los Pinos, a tributary of the Rio Grande, at the northern edge of the wilderness.
 The western edge of the wilderness is near the Continental Divide Trail.
 With elevations ranging from 8,525 - 10,900 feet, the wilderness basin contains forest, meadows, and rock features.

 Flora and fauna

 The area consists of spruce-fir, ponderosa pine, and aspen forests as well as high elevation grassy meadows.
-A large fire in 1879 cleared old-growth forest, making room for the aspen forests and meadows present today.
+A large forest fire in 1979 cleared old-growth forest, making room for the aspen forests and meadows present today.
 The area provides habitat for elk, deer, mountain lion, black bear and coyote.
 Creeks contain brook, brown, and rainbow trout, as well as beaver.